Kgkkjjj/docker-AI-/README.md

 ## Example: Layered Models

 The `layered_models.py` script builds extremely deep networks to demonstrate handling of text and numeric data.
-It runs a 20-layer model on short text samples and a 30-layer model on simple numeric input.
+It now runs a 30-layer model on short text samples and a 30-layer model on simple numeric input.

 ### Running